 Personalization is a buzzword in nearly every industry – retail, healthcare, food, hospitality, and more.
 Consumers want prompt and customized attention to all of their needs, which has created a shift in the industry to smaller meetings and events.
-While many venues weren’t marketing directly to smaller groups, this market segment is becoming big business.
+While many venues weren’t marketing directly to smaller groups or never tried to sell small meeting space, this market segment is becoming big business.

 First, what constitutes a small meeting?
 In an industry survey, event planners defined a small meeting as a gathering of 50 people or less, usually for training, strategizing, or team building.
 Think of a board meeting, company retreat, or management training session – a meeting with a specific purpose and time-sensitive objectives.
 As small meetings now make up 50% of the market, these gatherings are chock full of potential for your venue.

 In addition to a massive company meeting, holiday party, or conference, groups are moving towards intimate, private events.
 Corporations and event planners, feel that a smaller, more personal meeting is effective for communication, and more frequently accomplishes the set goal.
 Smaller, high-level meetings can often lead to larger, massive functions with the same client if done well.
 First impressions really are everything.

 When planners are putting together a small event or business meeting, they are often dealing with shorter lead times.
 The most common lead time for small meetings is one to three months, followed closely by a two to four-week timeframe.
 Corporate and business event planners are under a time crunch, making this a perfect time for your venue to swoop in and save the day.
 If you have the capacity and staffing to handle it, hosting multiple small events on the same date is a great way to maximize your venue’s potential.